tardate/LittleArduinoProjects/Electronics101/LittleGem/README.md

 * seems to lose the higher frequencies so the clean sound is pretty flat
 * the overdrive is surprisingly warm but with the fizzle of electronic distortion
 * it can't handle very high gain without farting out and oscillating heavily
+* it drives some 6Ω speakers to surprisingly loud levels - enough for the neighbours to hear!

 I might put the components on a PCB next to get a better gauge of the true performance.